-- ► A toll-free number you can call for answers to your questions about important topics, such as pregnancy, labor, nursing and postpartum depression.
-This line is staffed by registered nurses, 24 hours a day, seven days a week. - ► A helpful prenatal care book: Mayo Clinic Guide to Healthy Pregnancy - ► Educational materials to help you handle any unexpected events - ► Screening by a registered nurse for common pregnancy risks like premature delivery or depression - ► Useful tools to help you, your doctor and your Future Moms nurse keep track of your pregnancy and spot possible risks - ► Free phone consultations with a dietitian, pharmacist, lactation consultant, exercise physiologist or licensed behavioral health clinician, if needed.
+- A toll-free number you can call for answers to your questions about important topics, such as pregnancy, labor, nursing and postpartum depression.
+This line is staffed by registered nurses, 24 hours a day, seven days a week. - A helpful prenatal care book: Mayo Clinic Guide to a Healthy Pregnancy. - Educational materials to help you handle any unexpected events. - Screening by a registered nurse for common pregnancy risks like premature delivery or depression.

+- Useful tools to help you, your doctor and your Future Moms nurse keep track of your pregnancy and spot possible risks. - Free online visits with a lactation consultant, counselor or registered dietitian. - Free phone consultations with a dietitian, pharmacist, lactation consultant, exercise physiologist or licensed behavioral health clinician, if needed.

-For more information on the services offered by the Future Moms Program, see page 6.
+For more information on the services offered by the Future Moms Program, see page 7.